MaslovaEV/cloudstack-ui/docs/source/CS-UI_Resources.rst

 * the *Resource Limits Management* backend plugin that extends CloudStack API with additional endpoints.

-In general, the new plugin works as it is presented in the figure below:
+In general, the plugin works as it is presented in the figure below:

 .. figure:: _static/OverviewDiagrams-RLM.png
    :align: center

+Users interact with the plugin via CloudStack-UI.
+They update limits and request resources for the account.
 The *µAPI Gateway* plugin gets installed to CloudStack.
 The *Resource Limits Management* backend extension is plugged in to CloudStack via *µAPI Gateway* and creates new endpoints.
 The *Resource Limits Management* UI plugin uses them to send user's requests for resource limit changes to CloudStack.
-The *Resource Limits Management* backend plugin connects to CloudStack to check available resources and update resource limits.
-It also provides the resource usage information for the billing system.
+The *Resource Limits Management* backend plugin checks user's available resources with CloudStack.
+Besides, it requests the billing system to confirm that there are enough financial resources for the updates.
+On receiving the confirmation from the billing system, the *Resource Limits Management* backend plugin updates resource limits.
+The users see in the UI that the limits are updated.

 Below, you can find an overview on deploying the Resource Limits Management plugin.